rijuvenator/settings/README.md

     * The "change environment" macro has been slightly changed to prevent extra `\` characters.
     * [ ] To do: I probably need to make a similar change to the "change command" macro
   * Contains plugin files for my own `.note` files: `colors`, `ftdetect`, and `syntax`
+  * Modifies the 2014 default python.vim by adding a `setlocal noexpandtab` to `~/.vim/after/ftplugin/python.vim`

 #### Other
 `.rootlogon.C` is my ROOT configuration file.
 It needs to be updated...